 Day 2: Delhi to Shimla

-Land in Delhi following an overnight flight, to be whisked across Delhi to the train station and guided aboard an air-conditioned train (approx’ five hours) to Kalka, where the plains meet the mountains.
-At Kalka you will board the famous narrow-gauge railway up to Shimla.
-Taking some five hours, the 97km train trip passes through 103 tunnels, 18 stations and over 24 bridges.
+Land in Delhi following an overnight flight, to be whisked to the train station and guided aboard an air-conditioned train (approx’ five hours) to Kalka, where the plains meet the mountains.
+There you will (if tickets can be sourced) board the narrow-gauge railway up to Shimla.
+Taking some five hours, the 97km trip passes through 103 tunnels, 18 stations and over 24 bridges.
 Fifty years in the making, this incredible feat of engineering was completed in 1897.
-Arriving in Shimla in the early evening, you will be transported to your hotel for a briefing on the adventure ahead.
-More on Shimla.
+Arriving in Shimla in the evening, you will be transported to your hotel for a briefing on the adventure ahead.

 Day 3: shimla to sarahan